 At Paris Gare du Nord, the Eurostar check-in gates can be found on the second floor of the station, which is easily reached from the front of the station.
 At Marne-la-Vallée—Chessy, the Eurostar station for Disneyland Paris, there is no passport control, you will, however, be required to go through passport control once you arrive back in the UK.

 Eurostar check-in at Brussels-Midi station is very easy to find and is located next to platform 5 on the very wide and easy to use platform concourse.
-You are required to check-in here for both services leaving Brussels, and if you are connecting from Amsterdam, as there is currently no direct Eurostar service from Amsterdam to London.
+You are required to check-in here for both services leaving Brussels, and if you are connecting from Amsterdam Central, as there's currently no direct Eurostar service from the Dutch capital to London.

-Eurostar check-in opens 1 hour and 15 minutes before departures.
-We recommend that you should arrive 40 minutes before departure so you can get through security.
+Check-in for Eurostar journeys opens an hour and 15 minutes before departure.
+We recommend that you arrive at least 40 minutes prior to your train leaving so you can have a stress-free check-in.